smatechnologies-engineering/coding-challenge/README.md

  2. We want people who like writing unit tests.
 So design your code to be testable, and write the best unit tests you can.
 If you do TDD - perfect!
  3. Submit clean code and try to adhere to S.O.L.I.D. principles - this is a test.
  4. The more efficient your code is (don't accidentally Denial-of-Service attack us, please), the better.
  5. The faster you finish, the better.

+### Submission Guidelines

+ 1. Zip all your files into a single archive file.
+ 2. Include all source code including unit test projects.
+ 3. Include all binaries including dependent libraries.
+ 4. You may also submit your source repository, if you have used one to develop your solution.
+ 5. Include a "Readme" file (e.g. Text, Word, Markdown) with instructions on how to run your application.
- 6. Contact us for how to deliver a copy of your code or repository.
+ 6. Contact us for how to deliver the archive file.

 ### Sample